Keio University

 This book is Japan's first research book on African philosophy.

 First, it introduces philosophers from the ancient Greek and Roman periods to the modern era.
-For example, the ancient Augustine was an African born into a Berber family, and his philosophy cannot exist without Egyptian elements.
-In the same era as Descartes in the 17th century, outstanding philosophers such as Zera Yacob and Walda Heywat appeared in Ethiopia.
+For example, the ancient Augustine was an African born into a Berber family, and his philosophy is impossible without Egyptian elements.
+In the 17th century, during the same era as Descartes, outstanding philosophers such as Zera Yacob and Walda Heywat emerged in Ethiopia.
 Yacob conducted a thorough critique of religion that surpassed his Western contemporaries.
-Anton Wilhelm Amo, active in Germany in the 18th century, presented a pioneering theory of organicism.
+In the 18th century, Anton Wilhelm Amo was active in Germany and presented a pioneering theory of organicism.

 As Western colonization progressed, 19th-century philosophers such as Blyden, Crummell, and Horton sharply criticized the violence of Western civilization.
 They argued that African civilization would liberate the spiritual elements of humanity and build peace in the world.
 Despite suffering from oppression and discrimination, they never let go of their orientation toward contributing to humanity.
 Furthermore, African philosophy finds its medium of expression not only in philosophy books in the narrow sense, but also in poetry, oral literature, dialogue, and even music and dance.
-No other philosophy in the world values improvisation and communication as much as this.
-African art is a direct expression of political thought, and James Brown and Bob Marley are its successors.
+There is no other philosophy in the world that values improvisation and communication to this extent.
+African art is itself an expression of political thought, and James Brown and Bob Marley are its successors.

 Modern African philosophers present new ethical perspectives while forging traditional concepts.
 These include humanity as compassion for others (Ubuntu), a moral and judicial view that aims for compensation and relationship restoration through "reconciliation" rather than punishment or exclusion, and democratic decision-making methods through thorough dialogue (Palaver).
-It is well known that the late Wangari Maathai, a Kenyan Nobel Peace Prize laureate, was impressed by the Japanese word "mottainai" and made it a slogan for environmental protection.
+It is well known that the late Wangari Maathai of Kenya, who won the Nobel Peace Prize, was impressed by the Japanese word "mottainai" and made it a slogan for environmental protection.
 African philosophy resonates with Japanese thinking in some ways.
-By engaging with African philosophy, perhaps parts of ourselves that have been hidden until now will be stirred.
+By coming into contact with African philosophy, perhaps the parts of ourselves that have been hidden until now will be stirred.
 I would like anyone interested in Africa to read this book.

 Tetsuya Kono